Country Living in a Cariboo Valley

 • 15 Things to Know About Living in the Country

-How To Improve Clay Soil
+How To Improve Clay Soil for Gardening

 By Annie

-Here in the Cariboo, we have clay based soil that we are always trying to amend.
+Here in the Cariboo region of British Columbia, we have clay based soil in our lawn that we are always trying to amend.
 I had never seen heavy clay soil before we moved here.
-It was pretty disappointing when we quickly planted a garden after we moved in, but over time we learned how to improve clay soil.

 We came here at the beginning of June and maybe 3 days later, we had our first garden in.
 We planted mostly potatoes which are good for breaking up the soil.

 I didn’t think we would have much of a harvest that year.
-But the garden did better than we thought it would and we had some beets, peas, salad greens and even pole beans.
+But the garden did better than we thought it would and we grew some beets, peas, salad greens and even pole beans.

 Buckwheat plant growing to be turned under to improve soil